 Understanding the "Family Gap" in Pay for Women with Children

 Waldfogel, J. "Understanding the 'Family Gap' in Pay for Women with children."
 Journal of Economic Perspectives. https://pubs.aeaweb.org/doi/pdfplus/10.1257/jep.12.1.137

-The gender gap in pay between men and women has narrowed over the course of the last several years, however the “family gap” between mothers and non-mothers has continued to grow.
+The article discusses the gender gap in pay between women and men and how it has narrowed over the course of the last several years.
+Waldfogel goes on to explain that despite this being true the “family gap” between mothers and non-mothers has continued to grow.
 One reason for this could be the policies that are being reinforced in countries such as the United states, which continue to emphasize equal pay and opportunities but fail to make family policies a priority.
 The industrialized countries that make gender policies and families policies an equal priority are the ones that are succeeding the most at narrowing the gender gap and family gap.
 This is important to my research because it furthers understanding in what policies are effecting women’s pay.

 Getting to gender equality starts with realizing how far we have to go